The underground tunnels in Safed are part of a 16th-century complex that was buried since the earthquake in 1837.

 At the Underground Tunnels

-The underground tunnels are part of 16th-century rooms and cisterns.
+The tunnels are part of 16th-century rooms and cisterns.
 Here is the relevant quote from the official site:

 In later periods, Safed died out.